 From Dorchester to Four Seasons to Langham and Ritz, there are many iconic and luxe hotels in London, each with its own history, character, and charm.
 We loved the Principe Di Savoia in Milan which is a Dorchester property but have not stayed at the one in London.
 We loved our stay at the London Hilton on Park Lane.
 It was overlooking Hyde Park and close to West End theatres, shopping districts, and other landmarks.
 Buckingham Palace and Piccadilly Circus were under a mile and a brisk walking distance away.

 You can see other family-friendly London hotels here and read reviews.

 Don’t forget to snap some photos in the iconic red telephone boxes of London!

-You might also like – Family-Friendly Guide to Copenhagen, Edinburgh, Vienna, Bergamo, Barcelona, Venice, and Verona
+You might also like: Our Family-Friendly Guide to Copenhagen, Edinburgh, Milan, Vienna, Lisbon, Bergamo, Barcelona, Venice, Verona

 PIN IT FOR LATER